sixteenmillimeter/contact_printer/docs/whitepaper/README.md

 Using a human-readable design format means that even if the software for rendering the printable models no longer exists or no longer works or for some reason cannot be executed, the features of the design can be theoretically preserved and recreated by reading the measurements the code describes.
 Dimensions and makeup of each part are stored in such a way with adjacent comments and other semantic signifiers to describe the 3D objects in such a way that a person with the OpenSCAD code printed out on paper could reconstruct or recreate in another CAD software or physically.

-In the below code example a cube measuring 4 mm x 5 mm x 3 mm has a cylindrical void with a 1.5 mm radius removed from it via the "difference" boolean operation.
+In the below code example a cube measuring 4mm x 5mm x 3mm has a cylindrical void with a 1.5mm radius removed from it via the "difference" boolean operation.

 ```{=latex}
 \begin{center}